 Government Survey System or Public Land Survey System functions just like a mailing label on an envelope.
 A mailing label lists your name, street address, city, state, and country.
 The survey system essentially functions the same way.
 Principal meridians, quadrangles, townships, then sections – it’s that easy, don’t overthink it.

-How Does Metes and Bounds Differ From the Rectangular Survey System?
+How Do Metes and Bounds Differ From the Rectangular Survey System?

 As we mentioned earlier, two primary survey methods are used in the United States, the Metes and Bounds System, and the Rectangular Survey System.